 For example, in thicknesses from 1/8 inch to 1/4 inch sheets, it is 17 times more resistant to breakage than comparable window or plate glass and so it is an approved safety glazing material.

 It is not only safer than glass due to its breakage resistance but, when it is broken, it does not shatter into small slivers with sharp edges, but breaks into comparatively large, dull-edged pieces.

 Polycarbonate is almost unbreakable.
-For security purposes it is superior to acrylic.
-It is expensive -- about four times the price of standard glass.
+It has 300 times the impact resistance of glass and 20 to 30 times the impact strength of acrylic.
+It is expensive — about four times the price of standard glass.
 But if your property is repeatedly being vandalized or broken into, it may well be worth the additional cost.

 Polycarbonate should be professionally installed.
 If you hit it with a sledge hammer it probably won’t break, but if it’s not installed properly, the whole window is likely to get knocked right out of the window frame.

 Polycarbonate sheets, like acrylic sheets, weigh 50% to 60% less than glass.
-Polycarbonate has 300 times the impact resistance of glass and 20 to 30 times the impact strength of acrylic.
 It has a slight blue or gray tint, and so it is less clear than other types of glazing and shows some distortion.
 This type of material is reported to be less weather resistant than glass or acrylic, but can be expected to remain serviceable and attractive for seven years or more in outside installations.